 Communication and Media Studies

-Dr. Vincent Andrisani became a member of the Communication and Media Studies faculty in July 2019 alongside Dr. Emily Hiltz, who was also confirmed this month.
+Dr. Vincent Andrisani became a member of the Communication and Media Studies faculty in July 2019 alongside Dr. Emily Hiltz, who also achieved tenure this month.
 He holds a PhD in Communication Studies from Simon Fraser University, and both a Bachelor’s and Master’s in Environmental Studies from York University.
 Andrisani specializes in sound studies, an academic practice informed by his background as a musician.

 Andrisani performed as a drummer in both Toronto and Havana, Cuba.
 He performed across a wide range of musical styles and gained an interest in Cuban popular music.
 This interest grew from artistic to academic, and eventually became the subject of his doctoral research, which included a residency in Havana with the Fundacíon Fernando Ortiz.